JuliaLabs/Cassette.jl/docs/design.md

 3. *What is new in your approach and why do you think it will be successful?*

-TODO
+Cassette differs from previous approaches (both in Julia and other languages) in that...

+- ...it allows external compiler passes to utilize full run-time type information.
+- ...it works on black-box, unannotated, Cassette-unaware Julia code.
+- ...it can propagate context-specific metadata through dispatch and structural type constraints.
+- ...application sites for context-specific transforms can be specified using the multiple dispatch semantics provided by the underlying language
+- ...if transforms are method-local, they need not be expressed in terms of complicated, boilerplate-laden compiler passes.
+- ...context-specific transformations/metadata can be unambiguously composed and layered.

 4. *Who cares?
 If you are successful, what difference will it make?*

 Cassette's audience includes...

 - ...programming language researchers, since Cassette could allow them to rapidly prototype new language features and compiler optimizations without modifying Julia internals.
-This includes formal verification and synthesis research.
-An example of a group in this audience is the Intel team that developed [ParallelAccelerator](https://github.com/IntelLabs/ParallelAccelerator.jl).
+Applicable domains include automatic parallelization (e.g. [ParallelAccelerator](https://github.com/IntelLabs/ParallelAccelerator.jl).), formal verification (e.g. [the Checker Framework](https://checkerframework.org/manual/)), and approximate computing (e.g. [EnerJ](https://sampa.cs.washington.edu/new/research/approximation/enerj.html)).

 - ...Julia core developers, who are affected in the sense that many planned features, such as method-overlay tables, will no longer require hardcoded compiler support.
 This also would allow them to rapidly prototype compiler research as mentioned earlier.

 - ...Julia package authors, who can use Cassette to implement specific language features that enable their tools.
-This includes developer-facing tools for debugging and profiling, as well as user-facing tools for automatic differentiation, interval constraint programming, and auto-parallelization.
+This includes developer-facing tools for debugging, profiling, and verification, as well as user-facing tools for automatic differentiation, interval constraint programming, and auto-parallelization.

-- ...downstream Julia users (especially those in the fields of optimization and machine learning) who will not interact with Cassette directly, but will benefit from the speedups and new features made possible by Cassette.
+- ...downstream Julia users (especially those in the fields of optimization and machine learning) who will not interact with Cassette directly, but will benefit from speedups and new language-level features made possible by Cassette.

 5. *What are the risks?*